 A digital-to-analog–converter (DAC) transforms digital data (pulse-code modulated) into an analog signal that can be played back by an audio system.
 So, while DACs are often overlooked components in the audio chain, they play an important role.
-You always use a DAC once you listen to any digital music.
-CD players, smartphones, PCs, etc all have internal DACs to convert the digital to electrical analogue signals for your ears.
+You always use a DAC when you listen to any digital music.
+CD players, smartphones, PCs, etc all have internal DACs to convert digital to electrical analog signals for your ears.
 However, does an external DAC make a difference?
 Keep reading for more on why you need the right DAC and other essential details.

 DACs don’t make a major difference in terms of sound quality unless your system is noisy.
-The better a DAC is, the more accurately it will perform its digital to analog conversion.
+The better a DAC is, the more accurately it will perform its digital to analog-conversion.
 However, more expensive DACs typically don’t make a noticeable difference in terms of audio quality but will reduce noise.

 A DAC will only provide a difference in audio quality if you purchase one that “colors” or distorts the sound.
 In other words, any difference created by a DAC can only be perceived through high-end sources and speakers.

-If you are creating a HiFi system, turn your attention elsewhere not focus on the DAC so much.
+If you are creating a HiFi system, turn your attention elsewhere and not focus on the DAC so much.
 For example, position your speakers and subwoofer properly and acoustically treat your room.
 If you already have mid-level receivers and other sources, they likely have perfectly adequate DACs so you may not need an external one.

 Is it Worth Getting a DAC?
 What Difference Does a High-Quality DAC Make?